minvws/nl-kat-mula/docs/proposal.md

 **Input**

 * Expose API for new findings to be posted for scheduling

+  TODO: determine whether or not this is necessary, since we have a channel `create_events` that is used to post new events to the scheduler.

 * Listen on channels (TODO: determine what channels) for new findings to be posted for scheduling